-Leslie Jackson is the Associate Editor and Office Manager for Building Performance Journal.
+Leslie Jackson is the Associate Editor for Building Performance Journal.
 With over 20 years' experience in writing, editing, and book design, Leslie is passionate about publishing, and has just added podcast producing to her skill set.
 Having cut her teeth at Whole Earth Review magazine in the mid-1990s Leslie has worked with the founders of WIRED magazine, and currently helps authors publish their work.

 In 2005, she co-authored and self-published the popular manual for building an efficient wood burning stove with its inventor, Ianto Evans.
 Now in its Third Edition, Rocket Mass Heaters has been translated into six foreign languages and Leslie travels around the world teaching workshops.
 Leslie has a love for Natural Building, and has covered such topics as the relief efforts after the 2007 earthquake in Haiti, and rebuilding efforts post-Katrina in the former Home Energy magazine and on her personal blog.

 Leslie performed the first half of her undergraduate studies in Rhetoric at UC Berkeley.
 She graduated with a BA from New College of California, as Valedictorian, in 2004.